w3c/wcag3/guidelines/terms/relative-luminance.md

 :::

 :::ednote
-WCAG 2.2 contains a [separate page](https://www.w3.org/TR/WCAG22/relative-luminance.html) giving the relative luminance definition using MathML to display the formulas.
+WCAG 2.2 includes a [separate page](https://www.w3.org/TR/WCAG22/relative-luminance.html) giving the relative luminance definition using MathML to display the formulas.
 This will need to be addressed for inclusion in WCAG 3.
 :::